Southwest Rapid Rewards Access Events: The Best Cardholder-Only Redemption Most Members Have Never Heard Of

 The bottom line

-For Southwest cardholders who actually travel and actually have Rapid Rewards points to spend, the Access Events calendar is the most under-covered redemption lane in the program.
-It's the one path that insulates members from the 2025 dynamic-pricing shift, because fixed-price event redemptions don't flex with Southwest's new revenue-management model the way flight awards now do.
+For Southwest cardholders who actually travel and actually have Rapid Rewards points to spend, the Access Events calendar is one of the most under-covered redemption lanes in the program (see how it stacks up in which loyalty programs have the best experience auctions).
+It sits outside the 2025 dynamic-pricing shift entirely, because the price is set by other bidders in the auction, not by Southwest's revenue-management engine the way flight awards now are.